IRMooBear/ansible.uhubctl/README.md

 This is an ansible role that install the uhubctl utility.

+The platforms are all platforms I have tested this role on.

 Dependencies
 ------------
 This role build uhubctl from source from https://github.com/mvp/uhubctl.